ssenmosip/mosip-temp-documentation/Pre-Registration-APIs.md

 #### 2.7.4.3 POST Operation
 #### Path -  ` pre-registration/booking/book`
 #### Summary
-This service enables by Pre-Registration to book an registration center, request to book and rebook an appointment with a selected registration center and time slot.
+This service enables by Pre-Registration to book an registration center, request to book and re-book an appointment with a selected registration center and time slot.
 After successful booking update the status code Booked in main table.

 #### Parameters for book
 Name | Required | Description | Example